MAJOR ACCOMPLISHMENTS

 AB 2440 (Irwin) In-Store Takeback for Batteries - Creates a manufacturer funded takeback program for batteries.

-SB 343 (Allen) Recycling Symbols - Would prohibit the use of the chasing-arrows symbol or any other suggestion that a material is recyclable, unless the material is actually recyclable in most California communities and is routinely sold to manufacturers to make new products.
+SB 343 (Allen) Recycling Symbols - Prohibits the use of the chasing-arrows symbol or any other suggestion that a material is recyclable, unless the material is actually recyclable in most California communities and is routinely sold to manufacturers to make new products.

-AB 1201 (Ting) Compostable Product Standards - Will ensure that products labeled “compostable” are actually compostable and ensure harmful chemicals stay out of California’s compost stream.
+AB 1201 (Ting) Compostable Product Standards - Ensures that products labeled “compostable” are actually compostable and ensure harmful chemicals stay out of California’s compost stream.

 AB 881 (Gonzalez) Plastic Waste Exports - Closes an existing loophole in California law that allows mixed plastic exports to be counted as recycling regardless of their ultimate destination, which is often overseas landfills, incinerators or waterways.

-AB 962 (Kamlager) Refillable Beverage Containers - Would allow returnable glass (“refillable”) bottles to flow through the state’s Beverage Container Recycling Program.
+AB 962 (Kamlager) Refillable Beverage Containers - Allows returnable glass (“refillable”) bottles to flow through the state’s Beverage Container Recycling Program.

 2019-2020

-AB 2287 (Eggman) Plastic Product Compostability Certification - In order to prevent fraudulent claims of degradability, the California Legislature has passed a series of measures requiring “Truth in Environmental Advertising.”
-This bill updates these existing laws to reflect new standards and best practices, and extends the deadline for policy proposals to be submitted to the Legislature by the Statewide Commission on Recycling Markets and Curbside Recycling.
+AB 2287 (Eggman) Plastic Product Compostability Certification - Updates existing “Truth in Environmental Advertising” laws to reflect new standards and best practices and extends the deadline for policy proposals to be submitted to the Legislature by the Statewide Commission on Recycling Markets and Curbside Recycling.

 AB 793 (Ting & Irwin) Plastic Minimum Content Standards - Establishes recycled content standards for plastic beverage containers subject to CRV program.
 This bill would require a postconsumer plastic content standard of 15 percent started January 2022.

-AB 619 (Chiu) Bring-your-own reusable food and beverage containers - Allows use of reusable food and beverage containers at restaurants and temporary events.
+AB 619 (Chiu) Bring-Your-Own Reusable Containers - Allows use of reusable food and beverage containers at restaurants and temporary events.

-AB 1162 (Kalra) Single use hotel toiletries - Prohibits the distribution of single use toiletries (shampoo, conditioner, lotion) at hotels.
+AB 1162 (Kalra) Single-Use Hotel Toiletries - Prohibits the distribution of single use toiletries (i.e. shampoo, conditioner, lotion) at hotels.

-AB 187 (Garcia) Used Mattress Recovery and Recycling Act - This bill would implement a series of changes to the Used Mattress Recovery and Recycling Act in response the legislative audit conducted last year, including requiring the organization to include additional specified information and goals, budget, and annual reports, and require the advisory committee to prepare written recommendations for the organization.
+AB 187 (Garcia) Used Mattress Recovery and Recycling Act - Implements a series of updates to the Used Mattress Recovery and Recycling Act in response to a previous legislative audit, including requiring the organization to include additional specified information and goals, budget, and annual reports, and requires the advisory committee to prepare written recommendations for the organization.

 2017-2018

-SB 1335 (Allen), which seeks to have California lead the way in sustainable packaging by requiring all state properties to provide only recyclable and compostable food packaging materials.
+SB 1335 (Allen) State Government Procurement Practices - Requires all state properties to provide only recyclable and compostable food packaging materials.

-SB 1422 (Portantino), which requires annual testing for the presence of microplastics in drinking water and the public disclosure of test results.
+SB 1422 (Portantino) Testing for Microplastics in Drinking Water - Requires annual testing for the presence of microplastics in drinking water and the public disclosure of test results.

-SB 1263 (Portantino), which requires the Ocean Protection Council to adopt and implement a statewide microplastics strategy.
+SB 1263 (Portantino) Statewide Microplastics Strategy - Requires the Ocean Protection Council to adopt and implement a statewide microplastics strategy.

-SB 458 (Wiener), which authorizes the creation of five pilot project bottle recycling centers across the state.
+SB 458 (Wiener) Beverage Container Recycling Pilot Projects - Authorizes the creation of five pilot project bottle recycling centers across the state.
 Until 2022, these centers will bring beverage container recycling services to areas that currently have little to no ability to redeem their deposits paid on beverage containers.

-AB 954 (Chiu), which is an important next step from 2015/16’s CAW sponsored bill which addressed confusing food date labels.
+AB 954 (Chiu) Voluntary Expiration Date Label Standards - which is an important next step from 2015/16’s CAW sponsored bill which addressed confusing food date labels.
 Confusing, misleading, and cryptic food labels lead many consumers and stores to throw out perfectly healthy food every day.
 Date labels on food come in a dizzying variety of forms including “use by,” “best before,” “sell by,” and “enjoy by” dates, yet these simple markers are both poorly understood and surprisingly under-regulated, such that their meanings and time frames are generally not defined.

-AB 1158 (Chu), increases carpet recycling by 50% in two years by requiring a carpet stewardship plan to achieve a 24% recycling rate for postconsumer carpet by January 1, 2020; the bill would authorize CalRecycle to set future recycling benchmarks.
+AB 1158 (Chu) Carpet Recycling - Increases carpet recycling by 50% in two years by requiring a carpet stewardship plan to achieve a 24% recycling rate for postconsumer carpet by January 1, 2020; the bill would authorize CalRecycle to set future recycling benchmarks.

-AB 1294 (Berman), which extends a requirement for manufacturers or suppliers of plastic products making claims related to the recycled content of a plastic product to maintain information and documentation to support that claim.
+AB 1294 (Berman) Recycled Content Disclosure - Extends a requirement for manufacturers or suppliers of plastic products making claims related to the recycled content of a plastic product to maintain information and documentation to support that claim.

 Upholding SB 270, California's plastic bag ban; the first statewide ban in the nation!